Nishim12/Blackjack/README.md

 - Play a game of Blackjack against the computer dealer.
 - Implement basic Blackjack rules, including hitting and standing.
-- Calculate and display player and dealer hand values.
+- Calculate and display player hand values.
 - Handle scenarios such as busting and determining the winner.
   ### Blackjack Rules